Man killed by car ‘would help rather than turn away’, family says

 As Mr Marriott was providing first aid to the woman, a car collided with them both and others, police said.

+One woman laying flowers, who said she knew Mr Marriott from church, said: “He really was pure gold in every way and the world is worse without him.”

-Neighbours said the altercation was related to some kind of dispute between two families relating to a wedding.
+Neighbours said the altercation was a dispute between two families relating to a wedding, which happened earlier on Wednesday and was celebrated at a house in College Court.

+At least one man was reported to have been stabbed in the disturbance.

 A police spokesman said the off-duty midwife suffered minor injuries, another man received serious injuries which are not believed to be life-threatening and four further people, three women and a man, suffered minor injuries.